0

 The Fasti Consulares and the Fasti Triumphales, unearthed in the Forum in 1546, may have been originally part of this monument, standing in the lateral aediculae; alternatively, they may have belonged to the nearby Regia.

-Text imported from Wikipedia article "Arch of Augustus, Rome" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Arch of Augustus, Rome" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Participants